FuelLabs/fuel-specs/src/vm/instruction_set.md

 `.XX...` | `reserved` | Reserved and must be zero `X.....` | `indirect` | Is rhs operand ($rC) indirect or not

-Then the actual comparison that's performed:
+Then the actual operation that's performed:

 `mode`| Name | Description
 ------|------|------------